 To avoid confusion when transporting goods to Australia, including Incoterms in the contract price is advisable.
 Make sure you understand the technicalities of Incoterms.

 When requesting a CIF price from the supplier, be sure to ask for the FOB price as well.
 This information will be required to calculate the import duties and GST tax you must pay.

 To compare freight/insurance rates against those of the supplier, having both prices quoted in Australian Dollars or another major currency is helpful.
 This eliminates exchange risks.

 Make an Application to Your Customs Broker

-Apply to your customs broker for a classification opinion, import duty rates, gst tax rates, import restrictions and tariff concessions (if any) and quarantine requirement (if any): imported food will probably require Australian Quarantine certification, wooden items may require fumigation certificates.Note that import quotas no longer apply when importing goods into Australia.
+You can request a classification opinion, import duty rates, GST tax rates, import restrictions, tariff concessions (if available), and quarantine requirements (if applicable) from your customs broker.
+It is likely that imported food will need Australian Quarantine certification, and wooden items may require fumigation certificates.
+Please note that there are no longer import quotas when bringing goods into Australia.

 Please obtain the freight rate from a freight forwarder, shipping company, or airline and the insurance rate from a marine cargo insurance company.
 Your freight forwarder may also be able to arrange the insurance rate for you.

 If you have received a CIF or CIP price, make sure to compare the insurance and freight costs with the ones you have already obtained.
 Remember that claiming with your marine insurer may be simpler than going through the Australian agent of the exporter’s insurer.